mpaglia0/Iudas/README.md

 In the repo you can find a sample of ``.htaccess`` with many suggestions about safe server configuration parameters.

-:warning: this file has to be considered as a simple suggestion only.
+:warning: This file has to be considered as a simple suggestion only.
 NEVER apply any line of code if you do not know what you are exactly doing!

 ## Screenshots